 A typical approach is to map out the interactions between your consumers of cloud services within the business, the proposed suppliers of the needed services within your organisation and the internal stakeholders who will have a voice in shaping how consumption happens – think of the likes of the security compliance and finance teams.
 This will tease out the necessary roles.

-Infront’s Service First Methodology is a great place to start when determining what processes, you need to be developed in support of your Cloud First strategy.
+Infront’s Service First Methodology is a great place to start when determining what processes should be developed to support your Cloud First strategy.
 They will broadly encompass the BAU processes and activities you would want to include in your Target Operating Model.
 Most of the cloud vendors also have best practice assessments that provide a good basis from which to build upon.
 Responsibilities for these processes are mapped out via a RACI Matrix, to allow the assignment of each functional role in the process to an expectation.
 This ensures that one person, or team, is committed to producing results and decreases conflict and ambiguity.
 Agreement of the RACI with stakeholders is important to ratify the organisational structure.

 Finally, we get to the technology layer where new tooling is often required to support the identified business processes.
-Although driven by customer requirements, Infront developed Unity – a hybrid cloud reference architecture, to help accelerate your cloud first adoption and minimise risk in the transformation process.
+Infront developed a hybrid cloud architecture, to help accelerate cloud adoption and minimise the risk of cloud.
 However, we do recommend you build a checklist to map the technologies and the business processes they support.
 If looking to reuse some existing tooling, it’s important to understand any restrictions from a technology and commercial perspective.
-Many cloud-native tools will come with a usage model which makes sense when using the elasticity and scalability of cloud technology.

-To define your Target Operating Model, you need to work with your internal consumers and stakeholders to agree on the vision and principles that will help you achieve a common goal and strategic direction.
-When defining your vision, ensure that you map this back to the business goals to achieve the expected benefits that cloud technology brings.
+To define your Target Operating Model, you need to work with your internal consumers and stakeholders to agree on the vision and principles.
+This vision will help you achieve a common goal and strategic direction.
+When defining your vision, ensure that it aligns with your business goals to achieve the benefits of cloud.

-Infront brings your cloud intentions to life, ensuring you have the best chance of understanding and leveraging the key benefits of cloud.
+Infront brings your cloud intentions to life, ensuring you have the best chance of leveraging the key benefits of cloud.